 The best design-led hotels and restaurants in Madrid

-But once he was safely delivered to my mom, I was finally relaxed enough to start thinking about my own trip.
+A few Easters ago, I escaped for a week to Madrid with the husband, while our son was spending time at his grandparents.
 I had never been to Madrid before.
 I was actually quite excited about the whole thing.
-I prepared a capsule wardrobe for the trip
+I even prepared a capsule wardrobe for the trip.

 Location was important.

 ME MADRID, a MELIA hotel

 I found this hotel on Mr & Mrs Smith and decided to book it as the location seemed perfect - we wanted to be where the bars and restaurants were (and not so close to the VIP shopping).
 The building itself is an Art Deco design that towers over Plaza Santa Ana.
 Bonus: the exquisite roof garden.